 Stinkweeds12 West Camelback Road

-For more than 30 years, Stinkweeds has served the Valley’s music needs as both a performance space and record shop.
+For more than 30 years, Stinkweeds has served the Valley’s music needs as a record shop.
 Located on the southwest corner of Central Avenue and Camelback Road, it’s where you can go to find the latest music.

 The shop can often feel cramped thanks to a narrow aisle that may have you getting shoulder-to-shoulder with other music collectors.
 Additionally, certain genres aren’t as well-stocked.
 Still, used vinyl is always in great condition, and the shop also carries a decent selection of periodicals and music-related books.
 It’s one of the few places in the Valley where you can find the 33 1/3 Series, in which each issue focuses on a single album.